-|Term||The life of an investment in a private equity fund is contractually defined.||The life of an investment in a hedge fund is free from any sort of restrictions.|
+Term||The life of an investment in a private equity fund is contractually defined.||The life of an investment in a hedge fund is free from any sort of restrictions.|

-Private equity funds are the funds taken into use for the purpose of acquiring the stakes of public limited companies and converting them into private limited companies or making an investment in private companies to gain control over its asset management.
-The purpose of a private equity fund can be the acquisition of organization, expansion, strengthening the balance sheet of an organization, etc. Hedge funds are privately-owned companies that choose to raise funds from their investors and then reinvest them into risk-bearing portfolios.
+	Private equity funds are the funds taken into use for the purpose of acquiring the stakes of public limited companies and converting them into private limited companies or making an investment in private companies to gain control over their asset management.
+The purpose of a private equity fund can be the acquisition of an organization, expansion, strengthening the balance sheet of an organization, etc. Hedge funds are privately-owned companies that choose to raise funds from their investors and then reinvest them into risk-bearing portfolios.

 	This is a guide to the Private Equity vs Hedge Fund.
-Here we discuss the difference between Private Equity vs Hedge Fund, along with key differences, infographics, & comparison table.
+Here we discuss the difference between Private Equity vs Hedge Fund, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–